Analysis | Why Trump wants to blame the military-industrial complex for allegations that he disparaged troops

 That video was one of a dozen examples of Trump’s embrace of military spending collected by Defense News’s David Larter.
 It includes various occasions on which Trump celebrated defense contracts, embraced or employed industry figures and even an essay from Trump’s senior trade official explicitly advocating for how the administration has supported defense spending.

-When he was slammed for failing to criticize Saudi Crown Prince Mohammed bin Salman after the murder of a Washington Post columnist, Trump insisted that he didn’t want to threaten Saudi Arabia’s heavy spending on U.S. military equipment, which helped support American jobs.
+When Trump was slammed for failing to criticize Saudi Crown Prince Mohammed bin Salman after the murder of Washington Post contributing columnist Jamal Khashoggi, Trump insisted that he didn’t want to threaten Saudi Arabia’s heavy spending on U.S. military equipment, which helped support American jobs.
 His estimate of what Saudi Arabia was spending was itself vastly inflated.

-As he touts his opposition to wars in the Middle East, Trump has largely left the country's footprint in places like Afghanistan intact.
-(At the end of Barack Obama's second term there were 8,400 soldiers in that country, about the number there now.)
-At the same time, the Trump administration has dramatically increased the number of drone strikes in Afghanistan (with an average of three times the number each year of Trump's presidency as occurred in 2016, according to Bureau of Investigative Journalism data), Somalia (an estimated four times as many under Trump as under Obama and George W. Bush) and Yemen (where half of all U.S. drone strikes have likely occurred under Trump).
+As he touts his opposition to wars in the Middle East, Trump has largely left the country’s footprint in places such as Afghanistan intact.
+(At the end of President Barack Obama’s second term, there were 8,400 soldiers in that country, about the number there now.)
+At the same time, the Trump administration has dramatically increased the number of drone strikes in Afghanistan (with an average of three times the number each year of Trump’s presidency as occurred in 2016, according to Bureau of Investigative Journalism data), Somalia (an estimated four times as many under Trump as under Obama and George W. Bush) and Yemen (where half of all U.S. drone strikes have probably occurred under Trump).

-In other words, Trump wants to have his cake and eat it, too: be the anti-war president who is demonstrably tough against foreign actors; be the anti-military-spending president who touts military spending as part of his jobs agenda.
+In other words, Trump wants to have his cake and eat it, too: be the antiwar president who is demonstrably tough against foreign actors, and be the anti-military-spending president who touts military spending as part of his jobs agenda.

 And, of course, be the president revered by the military itself.
 On that point, at least, Trump has some supporting data.

 It’s tricky to estimate how much support Trump enjoys from active-duty service members.
-Surveys by military-focused magazines like Military Times try to capture the mood of the military, but they are constrained in ways that make it hard to assume they are fully representative.
+Surveys by military-focused magazines such as Military Times try to capture the mood of the military, but they are constrained in ways that make it hard to assume they are fully representative.

 Quinnipiac University regularly asks poll respondents if they live in a “military household,” meaning that someone in their household is a veteran, on active duty or a reservist.
 It's a broadly inclusive category, but it also offers one of our best looks at views of Trump among members of the military.

-Compared to FiveThirtyEight’s average of general election polling, military households support Trump by about 14 percentage points more than do Americans overall.
+Compared with FiveThirtyEight’s average of general election polling, military households support Trump by about 14 percentage points more than do Americans overall.

-His net favorability among military households is about 10 points higher than the RealClearPolitics average each month, though that's narrowed from more than 20 points in 2016.
+His net favorability among military households is about 10 points higher than the RealClearPolitics average each month, though that has narrowed from more than 20 points in 2016.

 Part of this is simply a function of the partisanship of the military-household respondents, who tend to be more Republican and less Democratic than the population overall, as measured by Gallup.
-That, too, though, has diminished a bit over time.
+That, too, though, has diminished over time.

-Again, this is the focus of Trump’s remarks on Sunday: offering those households and staunch supporters of the military broadly a target of blame for the recent stories about Trump’s comments.
+Again, this is the focus of Trump’s remarks Sunday: offering those households and staunch supporters of the military broadly a target of blame for the recent stories about Trump’s comments.
 He’s focused intently on speaking to his base as president, which he clearly sees as including military families.
 He wants that group to see the allegations to be the fault of warmongers who are trying to drag him down, not as accurate descriptions of his own views.

 That he makes this case by misrepresenting his actual approach to military spending is perhaps informative.